www-chique/passport-yahoo-oauth-token/README.md

 This module is inspired by [passport-google-oauth-token](https://github.com/zgid123/passport-google-oauth-token).

-This module lets you authenticate using Yahoo "Access Code" / "Authorization Code" in your Node.js applications.
-Since Yahoo does not provide access token directly, this module takes the authorization code from the client login flow, and exchanges it for access token, subsequently returning the user's profile data.
+This module lets you authenticate using Yahoo **Access / Authorization Code** or **Access Token** in your Node.js applications.
+Since Yahoo does not provide access token directly, this module can the authorization code from the client login flow, and exchanges it for access token, subsequently returning the user's profile data.
+If access token is available, this step is skipped.

 By plugging into Passport, Yahoo authentication can be easily and unobtrusively integrated into any application or framework that supports